Dapssy/Take-Home-Task/README.md

 1. Run Individual Tests: Navigate to the test class containing the tests you want to run.
 Right-click on the test method and select "Run" to execute that specific test.

-2.Run All Tests: To run all tests, navigate to the test class containing the test suite.
+2. Run All Tests: To run all tests, navigate to the test class containing the test suite.
 Right-click on the class name and select "Run" to execute all tests within that class.

 View Test Results: The test results will be displayed in the "Run" tool window at the bottom of the IntelliJ IDEA interface.
 You can view the status of each test (passed/failed) along with any error messages or stack traces.